j-fischer/ember-js-mock/README.md

 Due to a number of NPM packaging issues (see https://github.com/npm/npm/issues/5082), the majority of the previous packages have had issues.
 Consequently, I am considering version 0.6.1 to be the initial release.

+Major release versions will be synchronized between `ember-js-mock` and `js-mock`.

+### 1.0.0

+- Upgraded js-mock to 1.0.0
+- Added ember-jshamcrest as a dependency as it is required by js-mock in v1

 ### 0.6.1

 - Initial release